 - As of June 8, the federal government is changing travel restrictions for immediate family members of Canadian citizens and permanent residents.
 Foreign nationals who do not have COVID-19 or exhibit any signs or symptoms of COVID-19, or who do not have reason to believe they have COVID-19, will be exempt from travel restrictions on entry to Canada if entering to be with an immediate family member for a period of at least 15 days.
 However, foreign nationals admitted to Canada must quarantine for 14 days.

-- The Canadian government is also extending mandatory requirements under the Quarantine Act for anyone entering Canada until Aug.
-31. Border measures preventing most foreign nationals from entering Canada is also extended through July 31.
+- The Canadian government is also extending mandatory requirements under the Quarantine Act for anyone entering Canada until Sept.
+30. Border measures preventing most foreign nationals from entering Canada is also extended.